Rushita192/SocialMediaAPI/README.md

 Created by Rushita Patel

 NOTE: install packges by using "npm install".
-      Add your Mongo_DB_URI to run the command.
+      Add your Mongo_DB_URI to run the code.

 1. SocialMediaAPI has src folder which follows the MVC pattern.